Oracy Intent, Implementation and Impact

 Groupings

 Each term, a class will focus on developing their talk skills through the use of groupings in order to gradually develop their ability to communicate effectively and in a range of ways.
+Although there will be a focus on these groupings, children will also use groupings they have worked on before.

 Curriculum Progression